campbead/adamcampbell-website-update/content/post/2021-08-07-most-drivers-are-better-than-average/index.markdown

+*Update (14 Dec 2021):  Thank you to [William Medwid](https://www.williammedwid.com/) for reaching out and correcting  attribution errors that appeared this post.*

-Around 88% of American drivers consider themselves to be above average at driving, [according to Psychological scientists at New York University](https://www.psychologicalscience.org/news/motr/when-it-comes-to-driving-most-people-think-their-skills-are-above-average.html).
+Around 88% of American drivers considered themselves to be above average at driving, [according to a Swedish study published in 1981](https://doi.org/10.1016/0001-6918(81)90005-6https://doi.org/10.1016/0001-6918(81)90005-6).
 At face value this seems like a contradiction.
 How could 88% of people be better than average?
-This is [often](https://www.treehugger.com/survey-finds-percent-americans-think-they-are-terrific-drivers-theyre-not-4856599) [been used]( https://www.smithlawco.com/blog/2017/december/do-most-drivers-really-think-they-are-above-aver/ ) as example of [Illusory superiority](https://en.wikipedia.org/wiki/Illusory_superiority#Driving_ability) where people over-rate their own ability and under-rate the abilities of others.
+This has [often](https://www.psychologicalscience.org/news/motr/when-it-comes-to-driving-most-people-think-their-skills-are-above-average.html) [been used]( https://www.smithlawco.com/blog/2017/december/do-most-drivers-really-think-they-are-above-aver/ ) as example of [Illusory superiority](https://en.wikipedia.org/wiki/Illusory_superiority#Driving_ability) where people over-rate their own ability and under-rate the abilities of others.
 Illusory superiority is certainly a real effect and probably explains part of why American drivers rate themselves higher than Swedish drivers.
 But what I want to demonstrate is that 88% percent of people rating themselves better than average is not an inherent contradiction.